pozsarzs/modshell/README.md

 > - bug fixes,
 > - 8 new commands in system category (total: 102),
 > - GUI (FreeBSD, Linux and Windows) and
-> - Script syntax highlighting file for Midnight Commander.
+> - Script syntax highlighting file for MCEdit and Nano.
 >
 > **v0.1-alpha2:**
 > The 2nd release with the following changes: